GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing medic
 - main attributes: repair skills and skill haste
 - allows your teammates to sustain incoming damage
-- BTSU gloves and Sweet Dreams/Scorpio are a must
+- BTSU gloves and Sweet Dreams/Scorpio are usually good choices
-- Survivalist is a must for the multiplicative outgoing healing and the fire grenade as a form of CC
+- Survivalist is recommended for the multiplicative outgoing healing, the crossbow and the fire grenade as a form of CC
 - use the crossbow on tanks/warhounds and fire grenades on spawn closets
 - preferred skills are reinforcer chem launcher and restorer hive
 - stick with your group, monitor their health, avoid dying and manage your cooldowns by picking up your hive when not in use
 - if a red/purple mob gets close or you see an opportunity to kill one, melee with Sweet Dreams or use Scorpio to make it easier for your teammates to focus them
 - refresh skill cooldowns between engagements (or after one or more teammates used a reviver hive)
-- the restorer hive must not be obstructed by a wall to heal your teammates, but will also heal deployed skills after they take damage, you may not want the latter to prevent your charges from draining too fast, therefore, its placement is important
+- the restorer hive will heal deployed skills after they take damage, you may not want this to happen to prevent your charges from draining too fast, therefore, its placement is important
 - useful to do preemptive heals with the chem launcher, especially for crusader shield users (their shield is their main source of survivability)
 - there's often no need to expose yourself to enemies to deploy your hive or heal your teammates
 - 900k chem heals are often overkill as most of the playerbase is sitting around 700k armor